-I now shift gears to investigate whether intermediary capital shocks provide additional information content and serve as a risk factor beyond that of previously identified exchange rate risk factors.
-I estimate the prices of risk for the carry trade and joint cross-section of exchange rate returns using the intermediary capital shocks, HML carry, average dollar, and global dollar factors' excess returns as risk factors.
+I now investigate whether intermediary capital shocks provide additional information content and serve as a risk factor beyond previously identified exchange rate risk factors.
+I estimate the prices of risk for the carry trade and joint cross-section of exchange rate returns using the intermediary capital shocks, HML carry, dollar, and global dollar factors as risk factors.
 The intuition is that if the HML carry and global dollar factors offer excess returns, the covariances or betas with their returns represent relative exposures to sources of global risk that underlie the existence of excess returns within their respective cross-sections.
 If intermediary capital shocks serve as a distinct source of risk from these two factors, we expect significant prices of intermediary risk in addition to that of the HML carry, dollar, and global dollar factors.
-On the other hand, if the risk embedded in intermediary capital shocks is merely a component of these factors, we expect insignificant risk prices as they presumably will be subsumed by these factors that contain a wider set of shocks and risk.
+On the other hand, if the risk embedded in intermediary capital shocks is merely a component of these factors, we expect insignificant risk prices as they should be subsumed by factors that contain a wider set of shocks and risk.
 I show evidence for the latter point, highlighting the role of fluctuations in intermediary capital as an economic source of global risk contained within the HML carry factor.